The Brenda Eastwood Award

 Evidence can be presented by video/photographs as well as written evidence of the children’s work and a short (no more than 500 words) explanation from the teacher(s)/ tutor/s, librarians involved giving some background to the work.

-UKLA welcomes submisions from UKLA members nominating the work of individual teachers, Early Years practitioners, HE Tutors or librarians and also submissions nominating the work of groups of colleagues.
+UKLA welcomes submisions from UKLA members nominating the work of individual teachers, Early Years practitioners, HE Tutors, publishers or librarians and also submissions nominating the work of groups of colleagues.

 UKLA regrets entries cannot be returned.

 Panel Chair: Janet Douglas Gardner, London Metropolitan University.